mlasitsa/MaxLasitsa_JavaScriptCourse/README.md

 ## Description

 I have made this mini-course/cheat sheet so everyone who wants to learn JavaScript can use this resource.
 I have included explanations as well as examples that you can run and see how specific parts of code are working.
 I am still a studnet(sophomore) so there is a chance that some parts might be unclear.
 In that case please feel free to contact me.
 I am also will be trying to update this course and add more units.
-I reccomend using Visual Studio Code.
+I recommend using Visual Studio Code.

 ## Table of Contents